YunoHost/doc/app_netdata.md

    Each node may have different metrics retention policy and run with or without health monitoring.

  - **time-series back-ends supported**<br/>
-   can archive its metrics on `graphite`, `opentsdb`, `prometheus`, json document DBs, in the same or lower detail (lower: to prevent it from congesting these servers due to the amount of data collected)
+   can archive its metrics on `graphite`, `opentsdb`, `prometheus`, JSON document DBs, in the same or lower detail (lower: to prevent it from congesting these servers due to the amount of data collected)

 ![netdata](https://cloud.githubusercontent.com/assets/2662304/14092712/93b039ea-f551-11e5-822c-beadbf2b2a2e.gif)